Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:MAC

 where $\mathsf{V}(P_1, P_2)$ is the dispersion matrix defined in \eqref{eq:dispersionmatrix}.

-\textbf{Step 2:} The goal of step 2 is to delineate how to approximate the distribution of $\boldsymbol{\tilde{\imath}}_2$ by an appropriate Gaussian.
+\textbf{Step 2:} We next approximate the distribution of $\boldsymbol{\tilde{\imath}}_2$ by a Gaussian.
 Toward that end, we consider some auxiliary random variables.
-Based on our observation in \eqref{eq:itildegivenQ}, we express the probability in the right-hand side of \eqref{eq:itildeprob} by conditioning on $Q$ and taking the expectation with respect to $P_Q$.
-Let $\mathcal{D}$ be any convex, Borel-measurable subset of $ \mathbb{R}^3$.
-Define the probability measure $P_{\tilde{Q}}$, and the transition probability kernels $P_{\mathbf{V}|Q}$ and $P_{\mathbf{W}|Q}$ as
+Based on our observation in \eqref{eq:itildegivenQ}, we express the probability on the right-hand side of \eqref{eq:itildeprob} by conditioning on $\Ip$ and taking the expectation with respect to $P_{\Ip}$.
+Define the probability measure $P_{\tilde{\Ip}}$, and the transition probability kernels $P_{\mathbf{V}|\Ip}$ and $P_{\mathbf{W}|\Ip}$ as